Skip to main content

 4. Run Simulations/Results

-Once you are completed with your script, you can click on “Run” which can be found in the top left corner as shown in the gif below.
+Once you are completed with your script, you can click on the play button, which can be found in the lower-left corner as shown in Figure Running Script.

 Once the simulation is completed, Valispace automatically updates the output values.
-As a result, the output Valis in the component modules gets automatically updated by Valispace.
-If the output Valis are being used as constants in the formulas for computing other Valis, Valispace automatically recalculates every Valis associated with the output Valis.
+As a result, the output Valis in the component modules get automatically updated by Valispace.
+If the output Valis are being used as constants in formulas to compute other Valis, Valispace automatically recalculates every Vali associated to the output Vali.

 5. Scripting + Automation Use case

-If any input values are being changed in the Components Module, the user has to rerun the simulation to calculate the output values.
+If any input values are being changed in the Components Module, the user has to rerun the simulation to recalculate the output values.

 To avoid running simulations after every change in the input values, a link can be created between the Automations and the Scripting Module.
-Indeed, new automation with a constant trigger can be set to automatically rerun every simulation affected by a Vali’s change, as shown in the gif below.
+Indeed, new automations with a constant trigger can be set to automatically rerun every simulation affected by a Vali’s change, as shown in the short clip below.

 JavaScript errors detected